felleg/felleg.gitlab.io-backup/content/posts/20201227-password-managers.md

 present, they are not sufficient to be considered "secure".
 At the same time, it is impossible to find a perfect solution for everyone.
 Every security design has an exploitable weaker link.

-At this point, you should realize that password reuse is one of, if not *the* weakest links in online security (or security in general).
+At this point, you should realize that password reuse is one of, if not *the* weakest link in online security (or security in general).
 Here are some good news: it is also the first thing that any password manager will help you strengthen.

 Passwords are not going anywhere anytime soon.
 They are a ubiquitous part of web design.
 Knowing this, what do